 Antioxidants are molecules that protect your body from oxidative stress.
 Oxidative stress can contribute to the development of hypertension.
 Including antioxidants in your diet can help reduce oxidative stress, which can help decrease your blood pressure.

 You can find antioxidants in many fruits and vegetables.
-Check out Antioxidant, Simplified. to learn more about antioxidants.
+Learn more about these unsung heros from my article on antioxidants.